 Historia Augusta – The Life of Hadrian

-Not everyone was up for the festivities though!
+Not everyone embraced the spirit of Saturnalia!
 Pliny the Younger revealed in a letter that he was not such a merrymaker and said “when I retire to this garden summer-house, I fancy myself a hundred miles away from my villa, and take special pleasure in it at the feast of the Saturnalia, when, by the license of that festive season, every other part of my house resounds with my servants’ mirth: thus I neither interrupt their amusement nor they my studies.”

 Two days after the end of Saturnalia, on December 25th, the Romans observed the birthday of the major imperial deity Sol Invictus, the Unconquered Sun-god, whose resurgence on the winter solstice initiated the daily increase in the hours of sunlight.